- TypeScript 59.7%

 # Rebuild after code changes

-docker compose build && docker compose up -d --force-recreate
+docker compose build --no-cache && docker compose up -d

 # Open a PostgreSQL shell